kdpkst/INT104/README.md

 - conda environment configured

 ## Document
 project_report.pdf is the report for this project.
-Click [here](./project_report.pdf) to read the report.
+[Click](./project_report.pdf) to read the report.